ezekg/flint/README.md

 Config
 ------

-Flint's config map is unique in the ability for you to define an unlimited number of breakpoints for your project.
+Flint's config map is unique in the ability that you may define an unlimited number of breakpoints for your project.
 Whether that be 2 breakpoints, or even 12.
 You're in control.

 Settings may be entered in `px` or `em`, and **flint** will do the rest.

+*Keep in mind, whatever unit you choose to use here needs to be used consistently throughout.
+No mixing `px` and `em`.*

 ```scss
 $flint: (